 Because government bodies and regulations constantly have to make informed decisions on vital issues such as public welfare, environmental protection, development of new regulations and requirements, as well as allotment of resources, they must have confidence in the data generated by the laboratories that carry out testing and measurement of calibration in these specific fields.
 This is where an accredited laboratory comes in to help establish this confidence.

 An accreditation body conducts a thorough evaluation of a CAB in its practises, staff and management.
-CABs are evaluated against international standards such as the ISO/IEC 17020, 17021, 17025, Guide 65.
-Accredited CABs are regularly re-examined to ensure continual compliance with the accreditation requirements, so that they maintain a high quality standard of technical expertise and competency.
+CABs are evaluated against international standards such as the ISO/IEC 17020, 17021, 17025, Guide 65 and so on.
+Accredited CABs are regularly re-examined to ensure continual compliance with the accreditation requirements, so that they maintain a high standard of technical expertise and competency.

 Additionally, accreditation helps to improve efficiency by eliminating the need for re-testing and re-sampling of goods and services.
 This is done through SAC’s independent assessment of CABs, which provides objective assurance that that they have met applicable standards.